Yoctol/bottender/examples/analytics-dashbot/README.md

 The following code is the main part of this example which demonstrates the way to connect your bot with [Dashbot](https://www.dashbot.io/).
-Furthermore, it will be better to check [with-express example](../with-express) first.
+Furthermore, it will be better to check [server-express example](../server-express) first.

 ```js
 const server = createServer(bot, {